MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 |  *Published*  | Use the "Visit World" button, or [travel](#travel-doors-and-links) to a friend, travel via a door. | No | No limit |
 | *Editor* | Use the "Edit World" button if you are the [world owner, editor, or a tester](#editor-roles). | Yes, if you are the [owner or a editor](#editor-roles). | 1 |

-### Visitation Modes: Edit, Play, and Publish
+### Visitation Modes: Edit, Preview, and Publish

 "Visiting" a world in Horizon is done in one of three modes: edit, play, and publish.
 In a [published instance](#instance-types), all players are always in "publish mode".
-In an [editor instance](#instance-types), the creator and editors can switch back and forth between edit and play modes; testers are always in play mode.
+In an [editor instance](#instance-types), the creator and editors can switch back and forth between edit and preview modes; testers are always in preview mode.

 | Mode  |  Description | Instance Type | Required Role |
 |---|---|---|---|